All Episodes

 This is all about politics.

-It's it's all about expanding government.
+It's all about expanding government.

 It's all about shrinking the private sector.